ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 {{HTTP}}, or even bearer tokens.
 Proxies can enforce policies for authenticated users to further constrain client behavior or deal with possible abuse.
 For example, proxies can rate limit individual clients that send an excessively large amount of traffic through the proxy.
+Further proxies can be configured to limit forwarding to only pre-configured addresses; but dynamic signalling or negotiation of MAC address filtering is left to future extensions.

 Users of this protocol may send arbitrary Ethernet frames through the tunnel, including frames with falsified source MAC addresses.
 This could allow